Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Octant Degeneracy

-In this section, we study the probabilities as a function of the phases to understand the dependency of the degeneracy on these parameters.
-The variation of the probability $P_{\mu e}$(left), $P_{\bar{\mu}\bar{e}}$(right) as a function of phases $\delta_{13}$ (top), and $\delta_{14}$ (bottom) at 2.5 GeV is displayed in \autoref{fig:pme-pmeb_2.5_oct_1300} for values of $\theta_{23}=39^\circ(grey),42^\circ(orange),48^\circ(violet),51^\circ(blue)$ spanning over both octants.
+From the above figures, we can observe that the variation in the phases can lead to overlap in the probabilities from opposite octants giving rise to degenerate solutions.
+Therefore, it is instructive to study the variation of the probabilities w.r.t. phases to understand for which values of these parameters degenerate solutions can occur.
+These plots are done at fixed energies.
+We choose this energy as 2.5 GeV for $P_{\mu e}$, at 1300 km, since first oscillation maxima occur at this energy as can be seen from \autoref{fig:pme_eng-oct}.
+The variation of the probabilities $P_{\mu e}$(left), $P_{\bar{\mu}\bar{e}}$(right) are shown as a function of phases $\delta_{13}$ (top), and $\delta_{14}$ (bottom) in \autoref{fig:pme-pmeb_2.5_oct_1300} for values of $\theta_{23}=39^\circ$(grey), $42^\circ$(orange), $48^\circ$(violet), $51^\circ$(blue) spanning over both octants.
 The curves for other values of $\theta_{23}$ will lie in between these ranges.
 The bands correspond to variation over the non-displayed phase $\delta_{14}(top)/\delta_{13}(bottom)$ over the range $-180^\circ:180^\circ$ respectively.
 Three horizontal iso-probability lines are drawn in \autoref{fig:pme-pmeb_2.5_oct_1300} to indicate the values of $\delta_{13}/\delta_{14}$ for which there are degeneracies (dot-dashed line) and there are no degeneracies (dotted, dashed lines) between the two octants.
-Note that in the probability vs $\delta_{13}$ plots for the three-generation case there is a single curve for each $\theta_{23}$ whereas in presence of sterile neutrino there are bands due to $\delta_{14}$ variation for a fixed $\theta_{23}$.
+Note that in the probability vs $\delta_{13}$ plots for the three-generation case, there is a single curve for each $\theta_{23}$ whereas, in the presence of sterile neutrino, there are bands due to $\delta_{14}$ variation for a fixed $\theta_{23}$.
 We can infer the following points from \autoref{fig:pme-pmeb_2.5_oct_1300}, \begin{itemize} \item The regions above the dotted line in the top panels indicate the values of $\delta_{13}$ for which there is no degeneracy in HO.
 This is around $\delta_{13}=-90^\circ(90^\circ)$ in $P_{\mu e}(P_{\bar{\mu}\bar{e}})$ channel.
-However, some portions of the blue and violet bands extend below the dotted lines in both figures and sometimes also overlap with the orange and violet bands indicating that for these values of $\delta_{13}$ there are still degeneracies for certain values of $\delta_{14}$.
+However, some portions of the blue and violet bands extend below the dotted lines in both figures and sometimes also overlap with the orange and violet bands, indicating that for these values of $\delta_{13}$, there are still degeneracies for certain values of $\delta_{14}$.